 Applying for help if you're homeless

-If you're already homeless, or likely to become homeless in the next 56 days you can apply for help getting somewhere to live from your local council.
+If you're already homeless, or likely to become homeless within the next 8 weeks you can apply for help getting somewhere to live from your local council.
 This is known as making a homeless application.

 The council will look into your situation to decide what help they might be able to give you.
 There isn't a set time to get a decision, but there shouldn't be an unreasonably long delay.